 Frans Snyders: The Concert of Birds (1630).
 Credit: Public Domain

 One thing, however, is sure: birds symbolize the upper world, and in ancient beliefs, they represent a bridge between people and the gods due to their ability to fly.
 It was believed these unique and mysterious creatures could deliver messages to the gods, and as such messengers, they were revered.

 There are many other remarkable birds strongly connected with both humans and gods.
-Not all can be mention in this article, but we described them in a similar article soon.
+Not all can be mentioned in this article, but we will describe them in similar articles soon.

 Written by – A. Sutherland - AncientPages.com Senior Staff Writer

 Copyright © AncientPages.com All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed in whole or part without the express written permission of AncientPages.com